pathology

 Read More »

-Tubal metaplasia is a non-cancerous change where the cells normally found in an organ or tissue are replaced by those normally found in the fallopian tube.
-Like the cells normally found in the fallopian tube, the new cells often have small hair-like projections called cilia.
-This change is commonly found in the ovary, endometrium, cervix, …
+Tubal metaplasia is a non-cancerous (benign) change where the normal cells in an organ or tissue are replaced by cells that look like those normally found in the fallopian tube.
+These tubal-type cells often have tiny hair-like structures called cilia.
+Cilia help move fluid or mucus across the surface of the tissue, similar to how …

 Read More »